liminandsmm/li/README.md

-# li
-This is about patch paper
+This is about patch paper（binary patch location）